tyr13/aws-wp-db-automa/README.md

 - Runs docker_wp.sh and docker_db.sh via SSH on the two EC2.

 # Run.sh
-- Simply runs above scripts in order.
+- This file is responsible to run the scripts in correct order.
-- After the scripts finished you will see the database name, user and password with the IP of the current MySQL instance.
-With these you can easily setup your Wordpress via browser.
+- After the scripts finished you will see a text on the screen with the database name, user and password with the IP of the current MySQL instance in it.
+With these you can easily configure your Wordpress via browser.
--:))
+- Thanks for reading.